Applies to Cloud Identity Premium and other paid subscriptions in your Google Admin console.

 - Make sure that the payment details are correct, then click Confirm Got It.

-After you make a manual payment, your account returns to its usual billing cycle.
+- Your account returns to its usual billing cycle.
 You'll receive an automatic charge on the last day of each month.

 There are 2 reasons why you might be charged after you make a manual payment: